ayaaa321/dentist-link-stack/README.md

+# Simple React Link Page

-#A basic React page with social links.
+A basic React single-page app that displays social media links.
+First time using React.

+## What it does
+- Shows profile picture and bio
+- Links to social media platforms
+- Responsive design

 # Getting Started with Create React App